Here’s what leaders need to know to cultivate an inclusive workplace.

 - Leaders do what is right.

 Traditional diversity and inclusion training is designed to help you “see” the differences in people’s experiences based on what they look like, how they were raised, and what their culture is.
-Coach training takes this much further, teaching you what to do with that awareness, which translates to how you show up in the workplace—interacting with others, relating to them, empathizing with them, and communicating effectively.
+Training focused on coaching competencies takes this much further, showing you what you can do with that awareness, which translates to how you show up in the workplace—interacting with others, relating to them, empathizing with them, and communicating effectively.

 Coaching skills can help you positively influence a work environment by: